Tezsure/Tezster-CLI/README.md

 eg.- tezster get-storage simplecontract

 ```
-You can call this after each step when you deploy or call contract to see the updated storage.

 ### Complex smart contract deployment

-Copy the michelson code from the link - "https://www.codepile.net/pile/w5OEK2ro" and copy in a file (eg.- calculator.tz)
+Copy the michelson code from - https://www.codepile.net/pile/w5OEK2ro and copy in a file (eg.- calculator.tz)

 To list down all entry points and initial storage type, run